 While a practical detection tool, interceptor cups cannot contain the problem or eliminate it.
 We highly recommend using those when you need sure proof of the increasing bed bug activity before calling professional pest eradication services.

-Pros of Using Passive Bed Bug Traps
+Pros and Cons of Using Passive Bed Bug Traps

 If applied correctly, the above pest detection and control products can help you deal with the bed bug infestation problem more quickly and safely.